Magnetic Group Signaling (MGS®) standardizes NMR systems and sample processing to ensure reproducible results on different NMR instruments.

-Development of chronic renal disease (chronic kidney disease; CKD) is a common consequence of many medical conditions, and its prevalence is rising.
+Development of chronic kidney disease (CKD) is a common consequence of many medical conditions, and its prevalence is rising.
 Predominant causes of CKD are hypertension and diabetes mellitus.
 Determination of Glomerular Filtration Rate (GFR) is one of the most common tests employed and a part of all standard blood panels.
-GFR is used to assess kidney health and kidney function.
+GFR is used to assess kidney functioning.
 GFR is consequently the most important marker for impaired renal function.

 Currently, GFR determination is based on an estimation using clinical data and blood based biomarkers such as creatinine.
 GFR can either be measured (mGFR) by tracer based methods or estimated (eGFR) using clinical data and blood based biomarkers such as creatinine or cystatin C. However, mGFR methods are highly elaborate and time-consuming and eGFR lacks accuracy in a variety of common clinical situations.
 As a consequence clinical decision making is difficult especially early when intervention may retard progression to end-stage renal disease.